simpar1471/SWISSpalm_with_R/README.md

 ### <b>Step 2:</b>
 Run the `SWISSpalm_with_R.R` script in your instance of R to load its functions.
 ### <b>Step 3:</b>
 Now you are ready to use the `getSWISSPalmData()` command.
 If you've not run RSelenium before, this will take longer the first time you use it.
-This is because RSelenium downloads new versions of chromedriver and the Selenium Server when required.
-Subsequent calls should take less time, but timing can be tweaked by editing the calls to `Sys.sleep()` in the funciton.
+This is because RSelenium downloads new versions of chromedriver and the Selenium Server when first run, and if it finds any updates to these components.
+Subsequent calls should take less time, but timing can be tweaked by editing the function's `Sys.sleep()` calls.
 You may get errors if you go for timings that are too small, as the webpage should finish loading before any elements are searched for.
 The syntax is as follows:
 ```R
 getSWISSPalmData(input.path, output.directory, dataset.value = 1, species.value = 2, output.type = "download_text")
 ```